ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```

 ## Run on Kubernetes or OpenShift
-Follow the steps below to run the application on the same Kubernetes or OpenShift cluster in which your Watson STT service is running.
+Follow the steps below to run the application front-end on the Kubernetes or OpenShift cluster in which the back-end Watson STT service is running.

 ### 1. Build
 Go to the directory that contains sample code for this tutorial.